saucelabs/sauce-docs/docs/test-fairy/api-reference/rest-api.md

 <details><summary><span className="api delete">DELETE</span><code>/api/1/projects/&#123;project-id&#125;/builds/&#123;build-id&#125;</code></summary>
 <p></p>

 Delete a specific build.
-When all builds of a project have been deleted, the project itself is removed from /api/1/projects API.
-When deleting a build, all of its artifcats (IPA/APK files), recorded sessions and crashes are also deleted.
+When all builds of a project are deleted, the project itself is removed from /api/1/projects API.
+When deleting a build, all of its artifacts (IPA/APK files), recorded sessions, and crashes are also deleted.

 #### Responses